 Real Data: 12 Australian Stores Audited

-In June 2026, we ran the AICE diagnostic on 12 Australian SMB stores across candles, homewares, jewellery, handmade bags, and specialty food.
+In June 2026, we manually reviewed 12 Australian SMB stores across candles, homewares, jewellery, handmade bags, and specialty food.
 The results were consistent:

 Candles · Sydney